Can I be a Sister?

 We joyously support many different causes, and thus, partner with many local, non-profit 501(c)(3) charities whose missions are in line with ours.
-Many of these include HIV/AIDS service organizations, LGBT youth outreach projects, homeless/hunger relief efforts, and more.
+Many of these include HIV/AIDS service organizations, LGBTQ+ and GRSM youth outreach projects, homeless/hunger relief efforts, and more.

-I want the Sisters to comme to my Chairty Event!
+I want the Sisters to come to my Charity Event!
 Will ya do it?

 Thank you for asking!
-Email us at email@example.com with all your info, and specifically how we may be able to help, and we'll see if it's possible!
+Click Here to fill out a request form with all your info, and specifically how we may be able to help, and we'll see if it's possible.

 How much wood would a Woodchuck chuck, if a Woodchuck could chuck wood?

-As much wood as he wants, honey!
+As much wood as they want, honey!
 No guilt, no shame!
-Oh, and if he wants to use a condom and lube when he's out chucking this weekend, we have those for him too. ;-D
+Oh, and if they need condoms and lube when they're out chucking wood this weekend, we have those, too! 😜